How to Write a Resume for Atlassian

 Strong

-Established asynchronous-first collaboration practices for a 40-person distributed engineering team across 4 time zones, implementing structured decision docs, async standups, and recorded design reviews that improved cross-timezone project velocity by 27% while reducing meeting hours by 35%.
+Established async-first practices for a 40-person distributed engineering team across 4 time zones — structured decision docs, async standups, recorded design reviews — cutting meeting hours 35% while improving cross-timezone project velocity 27%.

 Weak